jsycdut/jsycdut/README.md

-make it happen, believe yourself
+you are far more than yourself